affinitydb/doc/interface [cplusplus].md

 #IService
-Unlike most of the other interfaces in [affinity.h](./sources/affinity_h.html), `IService` is meant to be implemented externally (not to be invoked by the client).
+Unlike most of the other interfaces in [affinity.h](./sources/affinity_h.html), `IService` is meant to be implemented externally (not to be invoked by the client, but by the Affinity kernel).
 It provides an extension point for the kernel.
 Service implementation will be documented in more detail in a future update of the documentation.
 In the meantime, please refer to example implementations in the code.